What we do

 Our main current projects and work focus on:

-• Supporting the development and implementation of a political commitment to protect civilians from the use of explosive weapons in populated areas
+- Supporting the implementation of a political commitment to protect civilians from the use of explosive weapons in populated areas

-• Research and policy analysis to develop a broad lens and policy action for better protecting civilians, and
+- Research and policy analysis to develop a broad lens and policy action for better protecting civilians